cRyptOBIN86/CssProject/README.md

 # CssProject
-Website with basic html and cdd
+Website with basic html and css
+Fictional(for now) landing page for a trading bot service